Currency: GBP

 Check for anomalies

-The stud terminal on the end of the wire is normally right hand thread, while the bottom part connecting to the deck is normally left hand.
+The stud terminal on the end of the wire is ordinarily right-hand thread, while the bottom part connecting to the deck is typically left-hand.

 We do occasionally come across a rig where the thread direction on the existing fittings is opposite to normal.

-Opposite rotation is an odd feature which sometimes occurs with metric thread on some French built masts e.g. Z-Spars, Isomat.
+Opposite rotation is an odd feature which sometimes occurs with metric thread on some French-built masts, e.g. Z-Spars, and Isomat.

 Take a close look at the two different threads in the picture below.